 Image Courtesy of Chemistry LibreTexts

 reactions.
 You may think of an exothermic reaction as "hot" or "heat producing" and an endothermic reaction as "cold" or "heat absorbing".
-While you can think of these reactions in terms of temperature🌡️ or in terms of the change in enthalpy.
+While you can think of these reactions in terms of temperature🌡️ or in terms of the change in enthalpy

 The change in enthalpy due to a reaction is called the enthalpy of reaction and describes whether a system is losing or gaining energy (at constant pressure).
 If ΔH is positive, the system is gaining energy, and if ΔH is negative, the system is losing energy🔥.

 Negative ΔH vs. Positive ΔH

 Now that we've learned about what enthalpy of reaction means, let's look at the difference between the signs of ΔH (+ or -).
 If ΔH for a reaction is positive, the system is gaining energy, meaning the reaction is endothermic.
 This might seem counterintuitive, but since the surroundings is losing energy, we will see the reaction cooling down the environment, which is our observational definition of endothermic.